1996: A Year That Transformed Wrestling -

 3. Oct 21st 1996… Sting won’t sell out – Dark Alternatives

 For many, the brute thugs of the nWo did not in fact represent darkness.
 Cheap shots, lies, betrayal, ganging up was understood as dishonourable and pathetic – a form of overcompensation for inherent weakness of individual members in the gang.
-When Sting manifested his dark side there was much conjecture about his affiliation with the nWo, but over the last few months of 1996, it became apparent that he had simply gone to a dark place so that he would be prepared to fight fire with fire against the bully organization.
+When Sting manifested his dark side there was much conjecture about his affiliation with the nWo, but over the last few months of 1996 it was apparent that he had simply gone to a dark place so that he would be prepared to fight fire with fire against the bully organization.
 This choice added several dimensions to Sting’s persona and bred a unique and profound form of nostalgia around the idea of the old WCW.
-Fans also had a legitimate alternative to the nWo where they could posture on being tough and ruthless along with the nWo fans.
+Fans also had a legitimate alternative to the nWo where they could posture on being tough and ruthless alongside nWo fans.
 Through Sting, it was still cool to be one of the good guys and supporting the good guy wrestlers could help see them succeed in the ring.

 2. Nov 25th 1996… Bischoff With nWo – Endless Options

 Eric Bischoff revealed that not only was he the head executive for operations at WCW but that he was in with the nWo.
 His character immediately became that of an insufferable, little weasel reveling in the unfairness that he wrought across the organization.
 It was kayfabe at its finest, but there was more to it than that.
 Bischoff announced that he would be building a "dynasty" and was granting WCW wrestlers 30 days to decide on renegotiating their contracts with the nWo.
 It was an ideal method for quickly bolstering the ranks of the bully organization without having to explore the motivation of why each new member converted.
 He was the pied piper leading the rats out of WCW – basically the least popular heels were brought over to the bully organization along with a couple of wild cards, most notably Marcus “Buff” Bagwell.
-With Bischoff straddling both sides of the conflict, anything was possible when it came to how fights would be booked, how the cards would be set and how the shows would be produced.
+With Bischoff straddling both sides of the conflict, anything was possible when it came to how fights would be booked, how the cards would be set, and how the shows would be produced.

 1. Dec 9th 1996… Roddy Piper vs Hulk Hogan –